vokegpu/ekg-ui-library/CONTRIBUTING.md

-Check how the widgets works, the UI class (not widget) is reserved for user only.
+Check how the widgets work, the UI class (not the widget) is reserved for the user only.
-The widgets class use the UI as layer data.
+The widgets class uses the UI as layer data.

 Example:
 ```cpp